zs0302/Leary-lab-manual/README.md

 Outlook Calendar is within Outlook.
 It can help to arrange and manage meetings and events.
 Dr. Leary will send notifications about meeting location and time via Outlook Calendar.
 Please keep your Outlook Calendar connected and up to date.

 ## OneNote
 OneNote is a digital notebook for taking notes and managing information.
 Notes can be shared with other OneNote users over the internet or network.
-The lab meeting notes will be posted on OneNote.
-OneNote will be used as our project management tool, to communicate/share project progress (through tasks etc.).
+Relevant notes from the lab meeting or tasks will be posted on OneNote and sent through Outlook.
+OneNote will be used as our project management tool, to communicate/share project progress (through tasks etc.) and using email.

-## Project Management using Box and Box Sync
+## Project Management using Ortho Biostats Drive
-Dr. Leary will assign each lab member a BOX folder with your name.
+Dr. Leary will assign each lab member an Ortho Biostats drive (Z drive) folder with your name.
 This folder must contain all the materials of your projects.
 Do not save any project materials on a computer or in another cloud service.
+If system lags make this impossible, all material must be moved to the Ortho Biostats drive each week.
+Box can also be used instead.
+This issue should be temporary (as of Nov 2020) but it is important that best practices be followed as closely as possible, while also not hindering working abilities.

-### Box Sync
+### OneDrive
-Box Sync is a tool that allows you to mirror data stored on Box to your desktop.
-It essentially allows Box to function as a cloud "drive" on your computer.
-You can navigate and modify content stored on the Box website through your computer’s native file browsing interface, without using a web browser.
-You must set this up for every computer for which you want to use Box Sync.
-Content that syncs down to your computer is available for offline access, and if you make changes to the synced files locally, these changes automatically sync back up to your Box account when you are connected to the internet.
-To install Box Sync, please check [this](https://community.box.com/t5/Using-Box-Sync/tkb-p/UsingBoxSync) if you have problem about installing or setting sync folder.
+OneDrive is a tool that allows you to sync data stored on Microsoft Office to your desktop.
+It essentially allows OneDrive to function as a cloud "drive" on your computer.
+You can navigate and modify content stored on the OneDrive website through your computer’s native file browsing interface, without using a web browser.
+You must log in to your Microsoft account every time you wish to use it.
+To install OneDrive, please check [this](https://support.microsoft.com/en-us/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49) if you have problem about installing or setting sync folder.
+Currently (Nov 2020), OneDrive is not approved for patient data.
+This tool will likely be approved in the future.
+However, it is currently available for non-PHI data and related storage needs.

 ###### <p dir='rtl' align='right'>[Top](#Table-of-contents)</p>
 # General policies